Blockchain as Audit Evidence: Reliable, But Not Self-Sufficient (2026)

 How vendor tools support on-chain evidence

 Cryptio and Bitwave surface on-chain data and reconciliations and attach off-chain context to transactions.
-The tool assembles corroborating data; whether it is sufficient appropriate audit evidence is the auditor's judgement, including the tool/source reliability.
+The tool assembles corroborating data; whether it is sufficient appropriate audit evidence is the auditor's judgement, including the reliability of the tool and source.

-Wag3s Ledger reconciles records to on-chain data, supports wallet-ownership evidence, and attaches off-chain context (purpose, counterparty, characterisation) with an audit trail — strengthening the corroborating evidence while the sufficiency conclusion stays the auditor's.
+Wag3s Ledger reconciles records to on-chain data, supports wallet-ownership evidence, and attaches off-chain context (purpose, counterparty, characterisation) at ingestion with an audit trail.
+That makes the on-chain record actionable rather than a bare hash; the sufficiency and appropriateness of the evidence, and the data-source reliability assessment, stay the auditor's.
 See the Ledger product page.

 Further reading